Tracking the Net Zero Banking Alliance

 GFANZ

 The NZBA is part of a bigger alliance called the Glasgow Financial Alliance on Net Zero (GFANZ).
-Launched in April 2021 by UN Special Envoy on Climate Action and Finance Mark Carney, GFANZ consists of seven Alliances, each dedicated to a specific part of the financial sector, namely the Net Zero Asset Manager initiative (NZAM), Net Zero Asset Owners Alliance (NZAOA), Net Zero Insurance Alliance (NZIA), Paris Aligned Asset Owners (PAAO), Net Zero Financial Service Providers Alliance (NZFSPA), Net Zero Investment Consultants Initiative (NZICI) and the Net Zero Banking Alliance (NZBA).
+Launched in April 2021 by UN Special Envoy on Climate Action and Finance Mark Carney, GFANZ consists of eight-specific alliances, namely the Net Zero Asset Manager initiative (NZAM), Net Zero Asset Owners Alliance (NZAOA), Paris Aligned Asset Owners (PAAO), Net Zero Financial Service Providers Alliance (NZFSPA), Net Zero Investment Consultants Initiative (NZICI), Net-Zero Export Credit Agencies Alliance (NZECA), the Venture Climate Alliance (VCA) and the Net Zero Banking Alliance (NZBA).

 Why is this important to track?